msghaleb/AzureMonitorHackathon/README.md

 >```
 >This is due to a [reported bug](https://github.com/Azure/bicep/issues/2243) there is a workaround [here](https://github.com/Azure/bicep/issues/2243#issuecomment-818914668).

-- Now relax - its gonna take sometime.
+- Now relax - it's gonna take sometime.

 > **Important:**
 > once finished, please go to your resource group -> deployments and make sure that there are no errors.